kj7kunal/kj7kunal.github.io/content/blog/visional/index.md

 Reality hit hard on Day 1, when I found out some companies I was hoping to be shortlisted in had actually used the "circuit branch" constraint, and I was only able to sit in 2 of the 6 companies I applied for that day.
-My interview with Airbus went well, but I eventually apologized and pulled out, since their Embedded Software Engineer role was not something I was very keen about.
-I was not able to perform well in the Capital One analyst interview, since I had not prepared for the "Case Interview" style at all.
+My first interview went well, but I eventually apologized and pulled out, since their Embedded Software Engineer role was not something I was very keen about.
+I was not able to perform well my second interview, for an analyst position, since I had not prepared for the "Case Interview" style at all.
 In summary, Day 1 was a complete bust because of the restrictions on the placement process, and I was disappointed with the limited options I had.